Disgraced sports doctor Larry Nassar stabbed multiple times at Florida federal prison: AP sources

 Michigan State, which was accused of missing chances over many years to stop Nassar, agreed to pay $500 million to more than 300 women and girls who were assaulted by him.
 USA Gymnastics and the U.S. Olympic and Paralympic Committee made a $380 million settlement.

-In June 2022, the Michigan Supreme Court rejected a final appeal from Nassar.
+The Michigan Supreme Court last month rejected a final appeal from Nassar.
 Attorneys for Nassar said he was treated unfairly in 2018 and deserved a new hearing, based on vengeful remarks by a judge who called him a “monster” who would “wither” in prison like the wicked witch in “The Wizard of Oz.”

 “I just signed your death warrant,” Ingham County Judge Rosemarie Aquilina said of Nassar’s 40-year sentence.